open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNetCore/README.md

 ### RecordException

-This instrumentation automatically sets Activity Status to Error if an unhandled exception is thrown, which is not catched by any middleware or application.
+This instrumentation automatically sets Activity Status to Error if an unhandled exception is thrown, which is not caught by any middleware or application.
 Additionally, `RecordException` feature may be turned on, to store the exception to the Activity itself as ActivityEvent.